 Under the mountain ridge near Ribana Darth Golluth was looking with an infuriated face at the total chaos in his communication center.

 "Who ordered you to take this apart completely?
 Are you out of your mind?
 What do you say; I ordered it.
-My communication center completely ruined."
+Now my communication center completely ruined."

 "Get up!
 Get back to work again and fix this mess," He screamed, but more than half of the fallen droids didn't show any sign of movement.